Rebecca Guay

-Rebecca Guay is an artist known early in her career as an illustrator, commissioned for work on role-playing games, collectible card games, comic books, as well as work on children's literature.
-Guay subsequently turned primarily toward gallery work, opening her first solo exhibition in 2013 at the R.Michelson Gallery.
+Rebecca Leveille Guay is an artist known early in her career as an illustrator commissioned for work on role-playing games, collectible card games, comic books, and children's literature.
+She later shifted her focus toward gallery work, opening her first solo exhibition in 2013.

 Early life

 Guay received a degree in Illustration from the Pratt Institute in New York City in 1992.

 Career

 Early career

 After graduation, Guay became an illustrator at Marvel (2099 Unlimited) and landed numerous gigs at DC Comics and its Vertigo Imprint, like becoming the full-time penciller for Black Orchid and various work with Neil Gaiman's Sandman universe.

 After painting the Magic: The Gathering CCG tie-in graphic novels The Serra Angel and Magic the Homelands in 1995 for Valiant Comics, Guay worked with Wizards of the Coast/Hasbro extensively on the card game itself and was commissioned for anywhere from 3 to 12 cards per release, beginning with Alliances in 1996 through the set Eventide in 2008.
 Other TCG/RPG outfits she has been involved with include Dungeons & Dragons, White Wolf Publishing, Bella Sara and World of Warcraft Trading Card Game.

-Her other major clients include Topps, Dark Horse Comics, MTV Animation, Lucas Film, Simon & Schuster, Scholastic, Barefoot Books and Houghton Mifflin.
+Her other major clients include Topps, Dark Horse Comics, MTV Animation, Lucasfilm, Simon & Schuster, Scholastic, Barefoot Books and Houghton Mifflin.